anlutro/botologist/README.md

 To run tests, `./run tests`.
 Note that not all parts of the code is under test, so do try to actually run the bot with your new functionaliy before you decide it's a success.

-To run code linting, `./run lint <module.name>`.
-Note that linting will show some false positives, but important ones should show up in red.
+To run code linting, first make sure pylint is installed in your virtualenv with `pip install pylint`.
+To run linting, run `./run lint`.
+Optionally, you can lint only a single module, for example `./run lint plugins.default` Note that linting will show some false positives, but important ones should show up in red.

 ### Pull requests